metaopt/torchopt/docs/source/developer/contributing.rst

 Install Develop Version
 -----------------------

-To install TorchOpt in an "editable" mode, run
+To install TorchOpt in an "editable" mode, run:

 .. code-block:: bash

-    pip install -e .
+    pip3 install --no-build-isolation --editable .

 in the main directory.
-This installation is removable by
+This installation is removable by:

 .. code-block:: bash

-    python setup.py develop --uninstall
+    pip3 uninstall torchopt

 Lint Check